Firmware Beta 3.10

 - The percentage 99% or 100% is very long.
 This is quite normal.
 Please wait until the appearance of "Z" logo.
 As long as the Zappiti logo is not displayed, do not turn off or disconnect the player above!
 Warning!
 The first initial start up is VERY long (1-2 min).
 So thank you for your patience throughout the initialization of the media player until you reach the player's home page (Zappiti / Explorer / MyApps).
 DO NOT RESTART the player until the main page appears.

 - After the first initial boot, connect the Ethernet cable (if you are using it usually).
-Then we advise you to restart the player for better performances.
-The second boot should be much faster.
+Then, please wait 5 min.
+In fact, the system and the apps need some minutes to be fully reseted and could be not accessible during this time.
+After 5 min, we advise you to restart the player for better performances.
+The second boot should be much faster and your Zappiti will be fully restored.

 - After the second reboot, please click on "Settings", then set your language.